thehimel/data-structures-and-algorithms-udacity/README.md

 Implement an HTTP Router like you would find in a typical web server using the Trie data structure.

 The purpose of an HTTP Router is to take a URL path like "/", "/about", or "/blog/2019-01-15/my-awesome-blog-post" and figure out what content to return.
 In a dynamic web server, the content will often come from a block of code called a handler.

+### Project 4.
+Route Planner
+#### About
+Build a route-planner algorithm like the one used in Google Maps to calculate the shortest path between two points on a map.

+#### Task
+Given the coordinates of locations as map.interactions and roads as map.roads.
+Using A* algorithm, find the shortest path between 2 locations on the map.